Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/service-locator-architecture.md

 language.RegisterService<CustomCompletionProvider>(myCompletionProvider);
 ```

-This code does the same thing but the `Type` key is automatically pulled via reflection, based on the `Type` of the object referenced by `myCompletionProvider`.
-Note that this shortcut cannot be used with "feature" services because those must be registered using the specific interface types described in the table above.
+This code does the same thing, but the `Type` key is automatically pulled via reflection, based on the `Type` of the object referenced by `myCompletionProvider`.

 ```csharp
 language.RegisterService(myCompletionProvider);
 ```

+> [!IMPORTANT]
+> This shortcut cannot be used with "feature" services because those must be registered using the specific interface types described in the table above.

 ## Sample: Retrieving a Completion Provider